chroniclesofcode/order-chronicles/README.md

 of speed comes mainly from the massive amount of checks I had to do, as well as the O(logn) insertion in the end.
 Also, unordered_map runs much slower than just a map for small values, despite being average O(1) compared to guaranteed O(logn).
 So this result is not very surprising.

+There are many more implementations that are feasible, plenty of research papers discussing efficient implementations of an orderbook.
+I am currently most interested in making an array of arrays - I believe that will actually be the fastest.
+If not arrays of arrays, I am very curious about a solution that is similar to the linear orderbook, but the linked list is replaced with an efficient linked list.
+This means high instruction level parallelism and ideal memory structure for a high % of cache hits / data prefetching.